render-engine/render-engine/docs/docs/getting-started/layout.md

 The `content_path` attribute is the path to the folder that contains the markdown files for the collection.
 Every markdown page will be converted into a `Page` object.
 The `template` attribute is the name of the template that will be used to render each page in the collection.

-You an also pass custom attributes to the collection.
-These attributes will be passed into each page in the collection as well.
+You can also pass custom attributes to the collection.
+These attributes will be passed onto each page in the collection as well.

 #### Custom Collections